 There are many arguments for and against property tax abatements and PILOTs.
-The arguments in favor of them are that they increase tax revenue, affect business location decisions, create jobs, foster competitiveness, keep taxes low, and allow local officials to be proactive about economic development.
-Arguments against them are that taxes are not the only factor considered when making location decisions, and some research has shown them not to be cost effective.
-They pull public spending away from things like education and infrastructure that could benefit businesses.
-Abatements can also create a zero-sum game when one community wins at the expense of another.
+The arguments in favor of them are that they increase tax revenue,30 affect business location decisions, create jobs, foster competitiveness, keep taxes low, and allow local officials to be proactive about economic development.31 Arguments against them are that taxes are not the only factor considered when making location decisions, and some research has shown them not to be cost effective.32 They pull public spending away from things like education and infrastructure that could benefit businesses.33 Abatements can also create a zero-sum game when one community wins at the expense of another.34

-If abatements and PILOTs are always economically beneficial, then communities should be allowed to use them indiscriminately since they are always going to benefit from their use.
+If abatements and PILOTs are always economically beneficial, then communities should be allowed to use them indiscriminately because they are always going to benefit from their use.
 If they are not beneficial, then they shouldn't be used at all.
-However, after years of research there is no consensus on the effects of these incentives, 35 and most research recommends a middle ground of curtailing but not ending their use.
-36
+However, after years of research there is no consensus among researchers on the effects of these incentives,35 and most research recommends a middle ground of targeting use of incentives but not ending their use.36